BETTER FROM THE VERY BEGINNING OF THE SUPPLY CHAIN

 TURNING PLASTIC BOTTLES INTO POLYESTER

-At JACK & JONES, we have got a solid plan to source 50% of our polyester from recycled polyester or other more sustainable alternatives by 2025.
+At JACK & JONES, we have got a solid plan to source 50% of our polyester from recycled polyester or other environmental less impactful alternatives by 2025.
 Because why use new materials when we can make use of what is already there?
 We are partnering with our suppliers to incorporate recycled polyester made from pre and post consumer plastic into our clothes and investing in some seriously cool next-generation approaches too.

 Polyester is lightweight, hard-to-crease and long-lasting.
 But its creation and use comes with challenges — it is made from petroleum and sheds microplastics.
 One solution we are exploring and investing in is the use of recycled polyester made from pre and post consumer plastic — like water bottles.
 This saves plastic waste from landfills, reduces greenhouse gas emissions and avoids the use of non-renewable resources.